tianqing108/tortoise-plus/examples/blacksheep/README.md

-Tortoise-ORM BlackSheep example
+tortoise-plus BlackSheep example
 ============================

-We have a lightweight integration util ``tortoise.contrib.blacksheep`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``tortoise.contrib.blacksheep`` which has a single function ``register_tortoise`` which sets up tortoise-plus on startup and cleans up on teardown.

 Usage
 -----